A Price Above Rubies: Plot

 Sonia's marriage breaks down irrevocably.
 Sonia is locked out of her apartment, and finds that her son has been given to Rachel.
 She is told she may live in a tiny apartment owned by Sender and kept for 'business purposes'.
 When she arrives, Sender is eating at a table and it is clear he has set her up as his mistress when she asks what the price is to stay: he says above that of emeralds but below the price of rubies.
 This is 'freedom'.
 Sonia hands him back the keys and leaves.

 None of her friends will take her phone calls and Sonia is homeless.
 She meets the beggar-woman on the street and is taken to an empty studio and given food.
 The woman refers to an old legend (one her brother spoke of at the start of the film), to encourage Sonia.
 Meantime, Mendel takes back his son - for nights only.
 Rachel protests but he says he would appreciate her caring for his son during the day when he is studying.

 Sonia now goes to Ramon's place and he lets her stay.
 She says he was right to be wary of her when they met as she has destroyed every good thing she had.
 But Ramon disagrees, removes her jewellery, and points out that her necklace is 'a chain'.
 (It is unclear if the necklace is of religious significance or if he means the need to have financial security through jewellery is a chain or restriction).
 The two end up kissing.

 Sonia dreams her brother returns from the lake to say he swam, and she - as her childhood self - says she swam too.
 When she wakes up in Ramon's bed there is a prominent crucifix on the wall.
 Sonia goes to speak to the widow of the Rebbe.
 The widow tells her that Sonia's words about being consumed by fire had awoken a fire in the Rebbe and for the first time in 20 years he had said 'I love you.'
-It is implied that they made love and the Rebbe had a heart attack.
+It is implied that they had sex and the Rebbe had a heart attack.
 The widow is not unhappy with this outcome.
 She assists Sonia in reclaiming property from Sender's safe.

 With Ramon's ring back in her keeping she returns it to Ramon.
 She doesn't want to stay as she does not feel she belongs.
 Ramon offers her time to think about what she wants.

 Mendel arrives.
 Sonia asks after her son and then if Mendel misses her.
 He shakes his head.
 He asks the same of her and she shakes her head.
 They laugh.
 He apologises for forgetting her birthday but he knows that this was not all it was about.
 He gives her a ruby as token of his regret and invites her to visit their son.